 What is Portage Lake doing to keep their staff and campers safe?

-Consistent with CDC (Center for Disease Control) and ACA (American Camping Association) guidelines, at this point we plan to cohort our cabin groups and have multiple NPIs (Nonpharmaceutical interventions) in place.
-Per CDC/ACA recommendation and Portage Lake policy, in order to attend camp each camper is going to be asked to self quarantine before arrival and provide a negative COVID-19 test result upon their arrival to camp.
+Consistent with CDC (Center for Disease Control) and ACA (American Camping Association) guidelines, at this point we plan to cohort our cabin groups and have multiple NPIs (Nonpharmaceutical Interventions) in place.
+Per CDC/ACA recommendations and Portage Lake policy, in order to attend camp each camper is going to be asked to self quarantine before arrival as well as monitor and track and record their temperature and symptoms 14 days leading up to camp.

-Symptom and temperature checks will also happen daily.
-While COVID-19 symptoms may be more mild in younger children, we still want to reduce the spread as we are able.
+Symptom and temperature checks will also happen daily while at camp.
+Masks will also be required in compliance with health department guidelines.
+While COVID-19 symptoms may be more mild in younger children, we still want to mitigate risks as we are able.

 We will take the same measure with our staff as well.
-Staff are going to be asked to self quarantine and have a negative test result prior to their arrival on camp grounds.
-Our staff will also be cohorting, symptoms checked, and have their temperature monitored daily.
+Staff are going to be asked to self quarantine and monitor their temperatures and symptoms prior to their arrival here.
+At this point, they will only be tested in response to symptoms.

 Will you contact me if my child gets sick or is a close contact to someone who tests positive for COVID-19?